APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-03-Concave--Inventory-system-and-ordering-system.md

 <p align="justify">
 The scope of the project includes the development of the system which is named I.O System.
 The proposed system will implement an inventory and ordering system.
 The system includes a website that will show the selling items of Torrecamps Marketing.
 This project will help in automating their transaction process and allows the user to order within the system, which is far more efficient.  </p>

-<h4>Project Scope Statement</h4>\
+<h4>Project Scope Statement</h4>
 <p align="justify">
-Product Scope Description – The team is tasked with developing an inventory system and ordering system for their client, which is Torrecamps Marketing.
+<strong>Product Scope Description </strong>– The team is tasked with developing an inventory system and ordering system for their client, which is Torrecamps Marketing.
 This will automate the transaction and allows the users to order inside the system which brings more efficiency and removes the inconvenience of manually handling their transactions and inventory stuff.
 The I.O System is an inventory and ordering system.
 The website will be presenting the items that  Torrecamps Marketing is selling.
 Every order will be recorded into the inventory and ordering system.  </p>